 Full recipe can be found in the printable recipe card at the bottom of the post, just scroll down!

-Egg whites - a key ingredient in this Christmas Pavlova.
+Egg whites - a key ingredient in this Christmas Wreath Pavlova.
 They help give its structure and light and airy texture.

 Caster sugar - this adds sweetness, helps stabilise the meringue and produce the crisp exterior.